nnellans/terraform-guide/README.md

 - File: `variables.tf`
   - Contains all of your `variable` blocks
 - File: `versions.tf`
-  - Contains your top-level `terraform` block as well as `provider` configuration blocks
+  - Contains your top-level `terraform` block and all of your `provider` configuration blocks
   - This one is fairly new and not always found.
 If it does not exist, then the information is typically found at the top of `main.tf` instead.
   - This one can also sometimes be found using the name `terraform.tf`